alrichardbollans/wcvpy/readme.md

 ## Notes on WCVP

-* Some records in WCVP are not given accepted information e.g. 'Psychotria guadalupensis subsp. grosourdieana'
+* Some records in WCVP are not given accepted information e.g. 'Psychotria guadalupensis subsp. grosourdieana' or ' Urtica angustifolia'
 * Some records have ranks differing from their accepted taxa e.g. the Variety 'Diodia teres var. hirsutior' is a synonym of the Species 'Hexasepalum teres'